jonniebigodes/fcc-isqa/readme.md

 # FCC-ISQA

-This repository contains the implementation of the Information Security and Quality Assurance Projects for freecodecamp.
+This repository contains the implementation of the Information Security and Quality Assurance Projects for [Freecodecamp].

 The challenges are the following